Ishan-Sandaruwan/Ishan-Sandaruwan/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Postman](https://img.shields.io/badge/Postman-FF6C37?style=for-the-badge&logo=postman&logoColor=white)

-Here are some ideas to get you started:
+### What I'm Working On

-- 🔭 I’m currently working on  I'm currently working on a personal project to build a web application for tracking and managing university assignments and deadlines.
+- 🔭 I’m currently working on a personal project to build a web application for tracking and managing university assignments and deadlines.

+### What I'm Learning

-- 🌱 I’m currently learning  I'm currently learning about APIs with Node.js, Express.js, and MongoDB.
+- 🌱 I’m currently learning about APIs with Node.js, Express.js, and MongoDB.
 It's an exciting journey into building robust backend systems.

+### Collaboration Opportunities

-- 👯 I’m looking to collaborate on  I'm looking to collaborate on coding projects related to education technology or web development.
+- 👯 I’m looking to collaborate on coding projects related to education technology or web development.
 If you have similar interests, feel free to reach out!

+### Seeking Help With

-- 🤔 I’m looking for help with  I'm looking for help with improving my API design skills and understanding how to implement authentication and security in Node.js applications.
+- 🤔 I’m looking for help with improving my API design skills and understanding how to implement authentication and security in Node.js applications.

+### Ask Me About

 - 💬 Ask me about my experiences as a self-employed university student juggling work and academics.
 I can share some tips on time management and staying organized.

+### How to Reach Me

-- 📫 How to reach me: You can reach out to me via email at sadaruwan0427@gmail.com.
-I'm also active on LinkedIn, so feel free to connect with me there: LinkedIn Profile.
+- 📫 You can reach out to me via email at sadaruwan0427@gmail.com.
+I'm also active on LinkedIn, so feel free to connect with me there: [LinkedIn Profile](Your LinkedIn Profile URL).

+### Pronouns

-- 😄 Pronouns: My pronouns are he/him.
+- 😄 My pronouns are he/him.

+### Fun Fact

-- ⚡ Fun fact: The term "bug" in computer programming originates from an actual bug.
+- ⚡ The term "bug" in computer programming originates from an actual bug.
 In 1947, Grace Hopper, a computer scientist, found a moth stuck in a relay of the Harvard Mark II computer.
 She removed the moth and taped it into the computer's logbook, noting, "First actual case of bug being found."
 This incident led to the use of the term "bug" to describe a defect or error in a computer program.